About Traumatic Brain Injury

 Traumatic brain injuries can cause a wide range of complications, including headaches, seizures, coma, paralysis, loss of speech, and swallowing problems.
 Some may resolve over time while others can be permanent.

-We specialize in assessing your function and deficits and creating individualized a rehabilitation plan to restore neurocognitive and physical abilities.
+We specialize in assessing your function and deficits and creating an individualized rehabilitation plan to restore neurocognitive and physical abilities.
 These efforts begin when you’re in the hospital and continue after discharge.
 Our rehabilitation services include experts in: